f5devcentral/f5-automation-labs/docs/class3/module1/lab2/provisioning-afm.rst

 **Example Response**

-.. note:: The **afm** module should still be provisioned after performing the steps in Lab 1.
+..
+NOTE:: The **afm** module should still be provisioned after performing the steps in Lab 1.

 .. code-block:: rest
     :emphasize-lines: 9